Fire and rescue services

 If you're going to China on a visa with less than 90 days validity, you may be able to get a provisional driver's licence.
 This will be valid for the length of your visa.

-You're 4 times more likely to die in a motor vehicle accident in China than in Australia.
+You're more likely to be killed in a car accident in China than in Australia.

 To ride a motorcycle, you must hold a valid Chinese motorcycle licence.